Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 60/Sothebys
+Provenance: Moffett/Berson/Sothebys/Caillebotte Catalogue Raisonné Wildenstein No. 60/Newspaper reports from 1879

 No. 21 - Portrait de Mᵐᵉ B...